ahmadnajmi90/nexscholarsys/README.md

 3. Customize the CV format and content
 4. Download the generated CV

+### Supervisor Match Insights

+The platform uses GPT-4o to generate personalized insights for supervisor-student matches:

+1. When a student searches for supervisors, the system uses vector embeddings to find relevant matches
+2. For each match, GPT-4o generates a personalized insight explaining why the supervisor is a good fit
+3. These insights consider the supervisor's research expertise, position, department, and supervision style
+4. Insights are cached for 30 minutes to improve performance and reduce API costs
+5. Insights are also stored in the database for analytics and future reference

 ## Semantic Search

 The platform uses OpenAI embeddings to provide semantic search capabilities:

 ### Setting Up Embeddings

-1. Run the migration to add the vector column:
+1. Run the migration to add the vector columns:
    ```bash
    php artisan migrate
    ```